Man sought in Lee County homicide

 Jul.
 26—TUPELO — Lee County authorities are searching for a man in connection with a Saturday homicide.

 Lee County Sheriff Jim Johnson released very little information on the death.
-It is not known when or where the death happened or any information on the victim.
+It is not known when or where the death happened.
 In the release posted on Facebook, the sheriff only said the suspect, Bradley Kevin King, 54, should be considered armed and dangerous.

 Anyone with information about the crime or King's whereabouts is asked to call the Lee County Sheriff's Office at 662-432-2612.